Is Something Neurologically Wrong With Donald Trump?

 Judiciousness in public statements is only more necessary as the Trump administration plays up the idea of partisan bias in its campaign against “the media.”
 The consistent message is that if someone is saying something about the president that depicts or reflects upon him unfavorably, the statement must be motivated by an allegiance to a party.
 It must be, in a word, “fake”—coming from a place of spite, or vengeance, or allegiance to some team, creed, or party.
 Expertise is simply a guise to further a hidden political cause.
 Senator Lindsey Graham recently told CNN that the media’s portrayal of President Donald Trump is “an endless, endless attempt to label the guy as some kind of kook not fit to be president.”

 (Of course, Graham himself has called Trump a “kook” who is “not fit to be president.”
-That was in 2016, though, during the Republican presidential primary, when the two were not yet allies).
+That was in 2016, though, during the Republican presidential primary, when the two were not yet allies.)

 That sort of breathless indictment—followed by a reversal and condemnation of others for making the same statement—may not be rare among politicians, but it is a leap to assume that doctors and scientists would similarly lie and abandon their professional ethics out of allegiance to a political party.
 When judgment is compromised with bias, it tends to be more subtle, often unconscious.
 Bias will color any assessment to some degree, but it needn’t render science useless in assessing presidential capacity.